Healthdirect Free Australian health advice you can count on.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-There are many reasons for bowel obstruction.
-Depending on your age and medical history, you might be more susceptible to certain types of bowel obstruction.
+There are many potential causes of a bowel obstruction.
+Depending on your age and medical history, you might be more likely to develop certain types of bowel obstruction.

 In adults, the most common causes of bowel obstruction are:

-• adhesions — these are scar-like bands of tissue that can form between organs that shouldn't be connected, usually after abdominal or pelvic surgery
+• adhesions — these are scars of tissue that can form between organs that shouldn't be connected.
+The bowel can twist around the scar creating a knot around your intestine.
+Adhesions usually form after abdominal or pelvic surgery.

 • hernias